adobe/aem-core-wcm-components/DATA_LAYER_INTEGRATION.md

 ### Examples

-This section provides a few examples how to make a custom component write data to the data layer.
+This section shows how to add some data from a `HelloWorld` component to the data layer.

 #### Pre-requisite: create a HelloWorld component